superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 to_line: 206
 ```

-With the number looking performed all that's left to do is proxy the call.
+With the number lookup performed all that's left to do is proxy the call.

-## Proxy the Call
+## Proxy the call

 Proxy the call to the phone number the virtual number is associated with.
 The `from` number is always the virtual number, the `to` is a real phone number.